How to grow your Shopify sales: marketing strategy tips, tactics & ideas

 Utilise your blog and create a content marketing strategy

 Customers can spend hours, days or even weeks deciding on where to purchase what they need.
-If you’re appearing time and again for the Google searches your customers are making, you’ll become an authoritative, trusted source of information that can drive more traffic to your site.
+If you’re appearing time and again for the Google searches your customers are making, you’ll become an authoritative, trusted source of information.

-Appearing higher up on Google for the searches your customers are performing is clearly beneficial — it positions you as an industry authority, elevating your brand awareness and ultimately driving more Shopify sales down the line.
+The benefits of good search visibility Google need little explanation — it positions you as an industry authority, elevating your brand awareness and ultimately driving more Shopify sales down the line.
 After all, if you’ve got Google’s seal of approval, what’s not to trust?

-To achieve this, consider creating comprehensive blogs or in-depth guides on your Shopify site.
+To achieve this, consider creating comprehensive blogs or in-depth guides on your blog.
 What are your target consumers wanting to learn about your products or services?
 What information are they seeking?
 Create content that your customers are consuming.

-Content marketing is multi-purpose.
-It positions you as a source of trust, but also provides content for social media, where snippets and insights can be shared, driving even further traffic to the site.
-Additionally, high-performing content can attract links over time from external sites, which can help improve your ability to rank higher in search results.
+Content is multi-purpose, too.
+It positions you as a source of trust, but also provides fodder for social media, where snippets and insights can be shared.
+Additionally, quality content can attract links from other websites, driving more traffic and boosting your domain authority (improving the chances of ranking in search results).

 Optimise your product and collections pages to appear in search results